margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 * The blossom shines through the bud, the idea exists already

-"Love giveth to the least spiritual idea might, immortality, and goodness, which sine through all as the blossom shines through the bud."
+"Love giveth to the least spiritual idea might, immortality, and goodness, which shine through all as the blossom shines through the bud."

 * If one has breath, and is living, moving, and alive, that living thing shall praise the living Lord, and the living Lord shall be with them, the Lord is always present in some way